Columbus Symphony Orchestra: History

 The Columbus Symphony Orchestra was founded in 1951 as the Columbus Little Symphony, following the demise of the city's previous professional symphony, the Columbus Philharmonic Orchestra.
-The first music director of the orchestra was the flutist and conductor Claude Monteux.
+The first music director of the orchestra George Hardesty.
 In its first year, the Columbus Little Symphony presented a series of 5 concerts with 28 musicians.
 Its first full season of concerts took place at Central High School (now COSI Columbus) in 1952.
 In 1955, the Columbus Little Symphony officially became the Columbus Symphony Orchestra.
 From its founding until 1961, the Symphony was unique in that it was governed exclusively by women, veterans of the Women's Association of the Columbus Philharmonic.

 The longest-serving music director was Evan Whallon, who led the orchestra for 26 seasons, from 1956 to 1982.
 From 1956 to 1970, the orchestra performed concerts at the Franklin County Veterans Memorial Auditorium.
 The Ohio Theatre has been the orchestra's home since 1970.
 The former movie theater was saved from demolition and renovated largely to provide a new hall for the orchestra.